kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 Whenever you find a bug that needs to be "fixed" or kicked out of the release, try the following escalation path:

 1. Leave a comment on the GitHub issue or PR: "This issue hasn't been updated in 3 months.
 Are you still expecting to complete it for 1.14?".
 It's helpful here to @ mention individuals or SIG ```-bugs``` or ```-pr-reviews``` aliases, e.g. "@kubernetes/sig-node-bugs" or "@kubernetes/sig-network-pr-reviews".
-2. Send a message to relevant SIG slack channels or mailing list about the problem: It's helpful to condense multiple issues into a list, e.g. "Hey, these three issues haven't seen any attention, are they still valid for 1.11?"
+2. Send a message to relevant SIG slack channels or mailing list about the problem: It's helpful to directly @ mention the relevant SIG Leads / Owners, and to condense multiple issues into a list, e.g. "Hey, these three issues haven't seen any attention, are they still valid for 1.11?"
 3. Message individual owners and reviewers directly via Slack and/or email (GitHub notification emails must have been filtered or missed if you're past step #1).
 Individual's email addresses may be harder to find than GitHub ID, but ure usually in the git commit history.
 Sometimes Slack handles are hard to find.
 There is no master list mapping human names to GitHub ID, email or Slack ID.
 If you can't find contact info, asking in the appropriate SIG's Slack channel will usually get you pointed in the right direction.
 4. Escalate to the Release Team Lead with suggestions on what to do with non-responsive issues.